How to Sell Drugs Online (Fast): Development

 On 25 October 2018, it was announced that Netflix had given the production a series order for a six-episode first season.
 The series is created by Philipp Käßbohrer and Matthias Murmann who will be credited as executive producers.
 Production companies involved with the series were slated to consist of bildundtonfabrik.
 On July 9, 2019, the series was renewed by Netflix for a second season, which was released on 21 July 2020.
 On 28 July 2020, Netflix renewed the series for a third season, which premiered on 27 July 2021.
+On 12 August 2022, for dwdl.de, creators Matthias Murmann and Philipp Käßbohrer announced that Netflix gave the green light for a fourth season.

 Casting

 Alongside the series order announcement, it was confirmed that Maximilian Mundt, Anna Lena Klenke, Danilo Kamperidis, Damian Hardung, Luna Baptiste Schaller, Leonie Wesselow and Bjarne Mädel would star in the series.
 In June 2020, Lena Urzendowsky was cast in the role of Kira on the second season.
 On 28 July 2020, Langston Uibel was announced to have joined the third season's new main cast.